The world’s top ecommerce platforms, all in one place

 - Design tools offer lots of creative control

 - ...or multi-channel integration

 Wix is the king of low-cost website builders, and a surprisingly capable ecommerce solution.
-It gives you 70+ fully customizable templates, spanning more industries than any other platform in our top five.
+It gives you 70+ fully customizable templates, spanning more industries than any other platform in our top six.
 Handily, Wix’s website creation tools are free to use, so you can tinker with your website to your heart’s content before taking the plunge on the paid version.